Name of the Spanish language: History of the terms

 Originally Castilian (castellano) referred to the language of the Kingdom of Castile, one of several northern kingdoms that spread across the Iberian Peninsula through the Middle Ages, from about the 8th to the 15th centuries.
 Traditionally the first recorded examples of written Castilian/Spanish are considered to be the Glosas Emilianenses, a number of isolated words added to a Latin text as an aid to the reader, dated to the eleventh century.
 Soon after that there begin to appear discursive texts in Castilian, such as the Cantar de Mio Cid.
 This early Romance language was derived from Latin and evolved into modern Spanish.

 However, the term Spanish (español) is a more recent term that first referred to Spain as a country, and then to the predominant language spoken in that country.
 Spain as a truly unified nation appeared centuries later than the language and the Kingdom of Castile; in fact, it was only in the late 15th century that the personal union between the Crowns of Castile and Aragon unified Spain.
 The actual legal unification date is disputed, but commonly agreed to have occurred not earlier than the eighteenth century at the end of the War of the Spanish Succession.
 Only then did the Castilian language begin to be commonly called Spanish.

 In 1492, the arrival of Christopher Columbus on a Castilian-paid expedition paved the way for the Spanish colonization of the Americas.
 As a result of this process, most countries in South America now speak the same language as Castile.
 Until about the eighteenth century, the Kingdom of Castile, and not Spain as a whole, was the colonizing power, and the language used was called castellano.
-Thus, some Latin American countries formerly under Spanish rule have retained the custom of calling it castellano, while others eventually switched to calling it español, with many different factors influencing the final choice.
+Thus, some Hispanic American countries formerly under Spanish rule have retained the custom of calling it castellano, while others eventually switched to calling it español, with many different factors influencing the final choice.

 In English, the term Spanish relates both to the language and to the nation.
 The noun used for a person from Spain is Spaniard, with the collective noun the Spanish.
-The term Castilian is much less widespread amongst English speakers than the term Spanish.
+The term Castilian is much less widespread among English speakers than the term Spanish.